prowe/checklists/side-projects.md

 - [ ] Create a federated graph of the Source Allies teammate/project data.
 - [ ] Do something cool with SVG & CSS transforms
 - [ ] Use Event Sourcing or AWS Step Functions to create a Utilization Review system
-- [ ] Update thr sai library code base
+- [ ] Update the sai library code base
-- [ ] setup library to checkout non-book items.
+- [ ] Setup library to checkout non-book items.
+- [ ] serverless search service.